 - Misrepresenting themselves as police or government agencies

 Collectors must clearly identify themselves, issue written notice of the debt and allow you 30 days and an avenue to dispute the debt.

 Victims of debt collector abuse do not have to prove actual damages (tangible loss).
 The collection agency is automatically subject to statutory damages of up to $1,000 plus attorney fees.
 Each instance of harassment or deceit is a separate violation of the FDCPA.
 (Save every voicemail, e-mail or mailed communication as evidence.)

-Tom Breeden has battled debt collector abuse for more than 15 years on behalf of consumers, with successful lawsuits against major credit card companies and collection firms.
+Tom Breeden has battled debt collector abuse for 30 years on behalf of consumers, with successful lawsuits against major credit card companies and collection firms.
 He also has worked on the other side, representing reputable collection agencies and advising them on FDCPA compliance.
 These insights and his trial experience enable him to assert your rights and fight for damages when collectors cross the line.